Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Synthetic Data

-We find that, in synthetic experiments, this kind of occurrence is generally rare and the LLM finds the correct causal relation generally only when that relation agrees with its parametric knowledge.
-This is exemplified in the plot in Figure \ref{fig:param} where we observe that when certain pairs of events are \emph{Causal} in the parametric knowledge, the LLM also generally finds that the pairs of events in question are \emph{Causal} given the narrative.
-However, when the pairs of events are \emph{Anti-Causal} (like nodes $1$ and $2$ in our previous example), even though the LLM should find them to be \emph{Causal} given the narrative it generally does not.
-For the \emph{Causal} parametric knowledge case, prompting with just the extracted graph $G'$ is usually slightly better at most chain sizes than solely using the narrative (in simple prompts, COT or In-Context Learning), and this is only improved in most instances when using the narrative and extracted graph in the prompt.
+\paragraph{Models Exploit Parametric Knowledge} We find that, in synthetic experiments, the LLM finds the correct causal relation generally only when that relation agrees with its parametric knowledge.
+This is exemplified in the plot in Figure \ref{fig:param} (left) where we see good performance on narratives that agree with parametric knowledge (\emph{Causal} parametric knowledge) and poor performance on narratives that disagree with parametric knowledge (\emph{Anti-Causal} parametric knowledge).
+We also notice an interesting phenomenon for the \emph{Anti-Causal} parametric case where using just the extracted graph provides massive improvements over any prompting strategy that involves using the narrative to directly answer questions.
+This strategy is comparable in performance to when the parametric knowledge is \emph{Causal}.
+It seems that the narrative may only serve to distract the LLM when parametric knowledge disagrees with the narrative.